By Juegostudio | Augmented Reality | May 13th, 2020

 Immense data is being handled progressively in real-time, especially with the streaming of entertainment videos and games.
 As facts and figures go, a single video-game manufacturer alone can generate around 50 terabytes of data per day.
 With more than 2 billion video game players across the world, one could understand This huge consumption and transmission of data strain our existing band spectrums, congesting them further.

 4G networks cannot carry the weight of progressively associated or shared AR experiences; nor do they have the necessary low latency – the period between a data request and a response – for real-time responsiveness.
 With a multitude of users accessing online mobile services simultaneously, often the services crash.

 As we know, if there is one area that is a sore spot for AR and VR apps, it is poor network performance.
-Any delays or interruption can have a huge impact on user experience.
+Any delays or interruptions can have a huge impact on the user experience.